FatOldSunbro/SummonSign_Redesign/wiki/config/sidebar.md

 >#### **Welcome to Summon Sign**
-This subreddit is dedicated to online multiplayer in the Dark Souls series and was made for you to:
+This subreddit is dedicated to online multiplayer in the Souls series and was made for you to:
 >
 * Request help with a boss or area
 >